Our Founder

 I’ve met some great women, which in turn has opened my world to a great network of people in recovery.
 I also feel good when I can introduce the women in my house to women who I know will guide them in the right direction.

 I also enjoy celebrating milestones with the house residents, when they make progress in their personal life, like when they get a job.
 I love all the meetings we have at the house and the parties.
-We’re creating memories, fun, sober memories, and I hope the girls can lean on those memories now and in their futures.
+We are creating memories, fun, sober memories, and I hope the girls can lean on those memories now and in their futures.

 Q. What have you found most frustrating?